Labour Declares War On Pensioners by Abolishing Universal Winter Fuel Payments – What's Next ?

 Reeves may well ‘reap the whirlwind’ of dissent over her stance on pensioner's income, and sooner rather than later, given that the over 50s still hold ca 80% of the country’s wealth, and will not take kindly to having it 'stolen' from them, as they will see it.

 Perhaps more to the point, there were over 11 million pensioners in UK at the 2021 census (i.e. 18.6% of the population), 10 million of whom have just lost their winter fuel payment.
 The number is growing all the time as the ageing process takes its toll.
-We are thus a force to be reckoned with electorally, and we have long memories when it comes to adverse policies....and we vote accordingly.
+We are thus a force to be reckoned with electorally, and we have long memories when it comes to adverse policies....and vote accordingly.
 Starmer may well be banking on getting the worst of his 'Austerity2.0' measures out of the way early in his first term, such that everything is forgotten by 2029...I suspect the really hard winter to come, with more concession losses to follow, will ingrain the memory indelibly.
+Pray God it will at least be another mild one weather-wise...

-It’s also a well-known psychological fact that adverse reaction to a change is strongest when an individual or group has something taken away that was originally given to them by the same entity, and they have come to rely on.
-This will not help him either.
+It’s also a well-known psychological fact that adverse reaction to a change is strongest when an individual or group has something taken away that was originally given to them by a previous government and which they have come to rely on.
+The fact that it was the Blair government that introduced the Winter Fuel Payment following its own landslide in 1997, will not help him either.

 What else might Reeves and Starmer take away from Pensioners ?